reneviering/wmks-react-native/README.md

 	$ cd wmks-react-native && npm install

 ### Xcode needed!
-Make sure you have Xcode installed.
+Make sure you have Xcode installed for the iOS part.
 Furthermore you need an apple developer account.
 The good news: you don't need a payed developer account for running the app on your device.
 Only if you want to publish the app, you need the payed account.

 ### Configuring the API-Key for https://newsapi.org
 To use the JSON-API of https://newsapi.org you need to register an api-key (https://newsapi.org/register).
 Don't worry, it's free.